liamsmith3194/rock-paper-scissors/README.md

 - Internet Explorer - The website doesn't display any images or button labels.
 This leads to no functionality.

 #### Mobile (iPhone X)
-- The hover pseudo has been removed on smaller devices to ensure the user the game has been reset, as the button were not returning to orignal style after selection.
+- The hover pseudo has been removed on smaller devices (tablet-phone) to ensure the user the game has been reset, as the button were not returning to orignal style after selection.
 - The button images appear stretched.
 No issues via inspect mode in a browser.
 - The button labels don't line up centrally beneath the buttons.
 No issues via inspect mode in a browser.